-1 INTRODUCTION
+1 Introduction

-Vision is one of the most important senses of human beings; much of our information can be acquired only through vision.
-Because of this, machine vision is always a intensely studied area in artificial intelligence.
-Research work on vision shows that it is often necessary for a flexible and robust vision system to incorporate learning capabilities.
-This has become an important research direction (Michalski et al., 1992; Bhanu & Poggo, 1994).
-This paper is focused on detecting targets in SAR images.
+Research on computer vision reveals that it is necessary for a flexible and robust vision system to incorporate learning capabilities.
+Now this line of research has become an active area (Michalski et al., 1992; Bhanu & Poggo, 1994).
+This paper is focused on using machine learning methods to detect targets in SAR images.

-A synthetic aperture radar (SAR) transmits pulses of radio waves which bounce off the targets/objects to be depicted.
-The scattered pulses return to the radar, where they are captured by the receiving antenna.
-Since a SAR is an active remote sensing system and an all-weather imaging device, it is able to provide good images of what it has detected even in fog, clouds, or darkness in which normal optical sensors are useless.
-Detecting and recognizing targets/objects in SAR images is of much significance both in military and civil applications.
+A synthetic aperture radar (SAR) is an all-weather imaging device, able to provide good images of what it has detected even in fog, clouds, or darkness in which optical sensors are useless.
+Detecting and recognizing targets in SAR images is of much significance in military and civil applications.
 Successful detection of targets in SAR images is difficult because there is a large amount of noise in image data.
 This paper presents a novel machine learning approach to this problem by using the MIST/AQ method (Michalski et al., 1996).
-MIST is a general framework that provides an environment for applying diverse machine learning methods to problems in computer vision.
-Its central idea is to combine advanced inductive learning methods with various relevant knowledge in multi-level image analysis and interpretation.
-In this paper, a SAR image is first processed by a polarimetric whitening filter (PWF) to improve image quality (Novak et al., 1990), and then it is input to a constant false alarm rate (CFAR) detector for screening its natural clutter and detecting potential targets within it (Ravid & Levanon, 1992).
-The output from the CFAR detector is used by AQ15c for training and detection.
-The SAR images we used were provided to us by DARPA and were collected in Stockbridge New York, by the Lincoln Laboratory at MIT.
+In particular, a SAR image is first processed by a polarimetric whitening filter (PWF) to improve image quality (Novak et al., 1990), and then input to a constant false alarm rate (CFAR) detector for screening its natural clutter and detecting potential targets within it (Ravid & Levanon, 1992).
+The output from the CFAR detector is used by AQ15c (Michalski. et. al., 1986; Wnek et. al., 1996) for training and detection.
+The 1ft x 1 ft resolution SAR images we used were collected in Stockbridge New York, by the Lincoln Laboratory at MIT and provided to us by DARPA.
 The experimental results were very encouraging and impressive.